phile21/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Local variables - A  script that lists all local variables and environment variables, and functions.

 Local variable - A script that creates a new local variable

+Global variable - A script that creates a new global variable.